Skip to main content

 always

-Requires that all returned promises are awaited.
+Requires that all returned promises be awaited.

 Examples of code with always: